akpw/efst/README.md

     Unmounted: /Volumes/MySecrets
 ```

-Now the data are securely stored on the disk (and Dropbox) in encrypted form, readily accessible whenever needed via the above 'efsm mount' command.
+Now the data are securely stored on the disk (and Dropbox) in encrypted form, readily accessible whenever needed via the 'efsm mount' command.

 Similar to creating a new EncFS ciphertext backend store, it is as easy to register an existing one.